Charles Sackville-West, 6th Earl De La Warr: Early life

-Career and death
+Career

 Sackville-West served in the British Army and was appointed aide-de-camp and military secretary to Sir Hugh Gough in India in 1845.
 He fought at the Battle of Sobraon in 1846 during the First Anglo-Sikh War.
 In 1850 he became known by the courtesy title Lord West after the untimely death of his elder brother, Lord Cantelupe who was likewise unmarried.

 Promoted to major in 1852 and to lieutenant-colonel in 1855, he served in the Crimean War.
 He was appointed a Companion of the Order of the Bath in 1855 and an Officer of the Legion of Honour in 1856 and awarded the Order of the Medjidie in 1858.
 In 1864 he was promoted to major-general.
 He succeeded his father in the earldom in 1869.

 In 1871 he was made a Knight Commander of the Order of the Bath (KCB).

+Death

-Lord Delaware (Note: A longstanding variant spelling used for instance in his death records) died in April 1873, aged 57, by drowning himself in the Cam.
+Lord Delaware (Note: A longstanding variant spelling used for instance in his death records) died in April 1873, aged 57, by drowning himself in the river Cam.
 (Note: Theresa wife of Frederick Richard West, grandson of the 2nd Earl De La Warr (thus Frederick was (first) cousin to the subject's father), erected a memorial to the 6th Earl De La Warr (1815-1873); his death was otherwise not memorialized as he killed himself.
 The adjacent source says speculation remains on the relationship between the unmarried earl and this lady.)

+The reason for his suicide was revealed in one of the letters he sent to his agent.
+He blamed himself for the death of his mistress Annie Nethercote (b.1840), to whom he had been very attached.
+Nethercote had died the previous year from an inflammation of the stomach and syncope as a result of her alcoholism.
+Delaware was very distressed by her death.

-He was unmarried and was succeeded in the earldom by his next-youngest brother, Reginald, Lord Buckhurst.
+Unmarried, he was succeeded in the earldom by his brother, Reginald, Lord Buckhurst.